Systems Admin

 New Scope Wizard Lease Duration page with 8 days set, and the Configure DHCP Options page with Yes, I want to configure these options now selected

-Step 12 – Set the Default Gateway and DNS Servers
+Step 12 — Gateway and DNS

 New Scope Wizard Router page with the default gateway IP address entered and Add clicked, and the Domain Name and DNS Servers page with the parent domain and DNS server IP entered and added to the list

-Step 13 – Skip WINS, Activate the Scope, and Finish
+Step 13 — Skip WINS, activate, finish

 New Scope Wizard WINS Servers page with no entries and Next highlighted, and the Activate Scope page with Yes I want to activate this scope now selected, alongside the Completing the New Scope Wizard confirmation page